EccentricEngineer/MSc-Artificial-Intelligence-Projects/README.md

 # 👨‍💻 Projects

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the main projects completed in the last 1.5 years (2021-22):

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- Development of generative chatbot utlising Seq-2-seq algorithms owing to their sequential learning and predictive properties; two seq-2-seq models with and without an attention layer are constructed and WikiQA dataset selected for experiments.
+Future work might include dropout layer integration to tackle overfitting and experimentation with token dropout to enhance data augmentation.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
 - To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
 - The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.